davidwisch/physicscode/site/involved/index.markdown

 *Physicscode* is a completely open source project and everyone is welcome (and encouraged!) to contribute.
 We're looking for people help us expand our content, improve our code, design our site, and even help fix our spelling and grammar errors.

-To help you get involved we suggust that you read the following sections in the order that they're listed:
+To help you get involved we suggest that you read the following sections in the order that they're listed:

 **Jump to:**